 - Identification: The potential that investment returns will be different than expected. - Assessment: To the extent that actual investment returns differ from the assumed investment return, the plan's future assets, funding contributions and funded status may differ significantly from those presented in this valuation.
-In addition, as discussed under the liquidity and maturity risk assessments above, this risk will be exacerbated as the Plan matures and possibly needs to liquidate assets in a down market to pay benefits to participants, losing the recovery on those assets when the market goes back up. - Additional Assessment: This is one of the most substantial risks the plan faces.
-You may wish to explore asset/liability modeling or other plan forecasts to see what impact investment volatility has on the Plan's funded status.
+In addition, as discussed under the liquidity and maturity risk assessments above, this risk will be exacerbated as the Plan matures and possibly needs to liquidate assets in a down market to pay benefits to participants, losing the recovery on those assets when the market goes back up. - Additional Assessment: The plan's target asset allocation represents a balance of risk and return.
+Investing in lower-returning asset classes should reduce future investment returns and therefore increase future City contributions, but the lower risk levels would result in lower year-over-year volatility in the Actuarially Determined Contribution and might provide more benefit security for plan members.
+Conversely, investing in higher-returning asset classes should increase future investment returns and therefore reduce future City contributions, but would also increase the volatility of those contributions and potentially reduce benefit security for plan members.
+If the plan were invested in a low-default-risk portfolio, with returns consistent with the December corporate bond yield curve, it would impact the interest rate assumption and therefore the Accrued Liability, Funded Ratio, and ultimately the City's Actuarially Determined Contributions; the volatility of the contributions would also change based on the risk level of the portfolio.